Contrastive Perplexity for Controlled Generation: An Application in Detoxifying Large Language Models: Results

 \subsection{Detoxification (Quantitative Assessment)}

 \textbf{White-box: }The results of the white-box evaluation are presented in Tab.~\ref{tab:white-box}.
-As can be seen, integration of CP consistently leads to a significant reduction in toxicity.
-The similarity is only moderately reduced except for \emph{Llama-2-7b}.
+As can be seen, the integration of CP consistently leads to a significant reduction in toxicity.
+Simultaneously, the similarity is only moderately reduced except for \emph{Llama-2-7b}.
 The high similarity is typically associated with a tendency to repeat the input context (in parts).
-Conversely, lower similarity is associated with deviation from the input context.
+Conversely, lower similarity is associated with deviation from the input context and degeneration $(\leq0.3)$.
 Since the task is conditional text generation, we deem a trade-off between fidelity to input data and creativity as reasonable.
-Specifically, we observe a reduction in average toxicity for \emph{Falcon-7b} by $(-28.3 \%)$, for \emph{Llama-2-7b} by $(-66.0 \%)$, for \emph{Mistral-7b} by $(-28.0 \%)$.
-Additionally, in Fig.~\ref{fig:white-box_overview}, we provide an overview of various LLMs evaluated in white-box mode.
-As can be seen, the toxicity and similarity values are rather scattered, with \emph{GPT-3.5} having low toxicity and similarity due to extensive red teaming measures, whereas \emph{Llama-2-7b} is positioned at the opposite with high toxicity (as it was trained on non-censored input) and high similarity due to a high tendency to repeat the input.
-All other methods are somewhere in between.\\

-\textbf{Black-box: }The results for the black-box evaluation are presented in Tab.~\ref{tab:black-box}.
-Here, the baseline approach is the \emph{Mistral-7b} model.
+Specifically, we observe a reduction in average toxicity (percentage points, pp) for \emph{Falcon-7b} by $(-22.3~pp)$, for \emph{Llama-2-7b} by $(-65.5~pp)$, for \emph{Mistral-7b} by $(-28.8~pp)$.
+Simultaneously, the proposed approach shows better performance compared to LLM detoxification approaches such as CHRT~\cite{kumar-etal-2023-controlled} and Model Arithmetic~\cite{dekoninck2024controlled} that were trained on the same dataset.
+In Fig.~\ref{fig:white-box_overview}, we provide an overview of various LLMs evaluated in white-box mode.
+As can be seen, the toxicity and similarity values are rather scattered, with \emph{GPT-3.5} having both low toxicity and high similarity due to extensive red teaming measures, whereas \emph{Llama-2-7b} is positioned at the opposite with high toxicity (as it was trained on non-censored input) and high similarity due to a high tendency to repeat the input.
+All other methods are somewhere in between.\\ \textbf{Black-box: }The results for the black-box evaluation are presented in Tab.~\ref{tab:black-box}.
+The baseline approach is the \emph{Mistral-7b} model.
 In all setups, a \emph{Mistral-7b-Instruction} model fine-tuned with CP is used for detoxification.
 As can be seen, the toxicity rate is significantly reduced in all setups while preserving a high similarity score.